 Most children with special educational needs and disabilities (SEND) go to a mainstream school.

-If your child does not make progress despite the SEN support an Education, Health and Care Needs Assessment might be the next step.
+If your child does not make progress despite SEN support being put in place an Education, Health and Care Needs Assessment might be the next step.

 An EHC needs assessment will not always lead to an EHC plan.
 The information gathered during an assessment may indicate ways in which the education setting can meet the child or young person’s needs, without the need for any special educational needs provision through an EHC plan.

 You can find out more about Education Health and Care (EHC) plans here:

 You can find out how an EHC plan can be put together here:

 If your child has an Education, Health and Care Plan the plan will be reviewed on an annual basis.
 Please watch the video below to find out more: